sumakartik/Chitty-Pokemon/chitty-app/README.md

 ### STAGE ONE
-* As a user, you should imidiately see a welcome message
+- As a user, you should immediately see a welcome message
-* A user should use a search bar at the top with a button
+- A user should use a search bar at the top with a button
 * When a user types a pokemon’s NAME or NUMBER into the search bar and hits the button, the pokemon should be search via the pokeAPI and its picture and some data should appear on the app
     * WHICH data you show is up to your group - choose several things from the giant (10,000+ lines) pokedata object and decide how to make sure they are displayed.
     * Data you might consider could include: